PreTRM® Test Clinical Studies

 - Three independent studies (discovery, verification, validation) reported in a large multicenter trial

 - Published as Editor’s Choice article in American Journal of Obstetrics & Gynecology (May 2016)

-- Data is generalizable across the U.S. population from 11 sites in multiple geographic locations with 5,501 patients, and are the basis of the commercial PreTRM Test.
+- Data were generalizable across the U.S. population from 11 sites in multiple geographic locations with 5,501 patients, becoming the basis of the commercial PreTRM Test.